KehJingXiang/SC1015-FDAE-Team4/README.md

 <br>

-## What did we learn from this project?
+## What did we learn?
+- Abovementioned models
+- Importance of tuning

 <br>